AnalogStudiosRI/as-webapp-2.0/README.md

 There are two types of dependencies tracked in the application

 #### Node Modules
-Build packages are installed through NPM into _package.json_, using
+Build packages (like Webpack) are installed through NPM into _package.json_, using

 ```
 $ npm install <package-name>  --save-dev